Linda Bellos: Politics

 She was vice-chair of the successful Labour Party Black Sections campaign to select African, Caribbean and Asian parliamentary and local candidates within the Labour Party.

-In 1985 Bellos was elected as a Labour councillor to Lambeth London Borough Council and was leader of the council between 1986 and 1988.
+Bellos was elected as a Labour councillor for Larkhall ward on Lambeth London Borough Council in 1985.
+She was leader of the council between 1986 and 1988.
 She was the second Black woman to become leader of a British local authority, after Merle Amory in the northwest London Borough of Brent.
 Bellos resigned as leader on 21 April 1988, after disputes within the Labour Party over the setting of the council budget.
 She was a prominent figure in left-wing politics in London in the 1980s and was labelled by The Sun as a member of the "Loony Left".
 Bellos attempted to become a parliamentary candidate, without success, most notably for Vauxhall, south London, in the Lambeth borough, where there was a by-election in 1989, following the resignation of Stuart Holland MP.
 Fellow Black Sections vice-chair Martha Osamor was chosen by the local party to be the prospective parliamentary candidate but she was rejected as too left-wing by Labour leader Neil Kinnock, who got Kate Hoey imposed by the national party.

-Bellos was the treasurer of the Africa Reparations Movement (UK).
+Bellos was the treasurer of the Africa Reparations Movement (UK) (see Reparations for slavery).
 She was co-chair of the Southwark LGBT Network until February 2007 and an adviser to Southwark Council.
 From 2000 to 2003, she was co-chair of the LGBT Advisory Group to the Metropolitan Police.
 She remains a community activist.

 Linda co-founded Design for Diversity with Dr Tony Malone in 2004.
 The two founders worked with the partnership on projects for 5 years.
 Linda continues a close friendship with Tony despite their differing views on trans-rights.

 Equality

 As a lesbian feminist, Bellos argued strongly in the early 1980s that an inclusive approach to women's issues must take account of social class, minority and majority ethnic identity, disability, sexual identity and religion.
 This approach was unpopular at the time.
 More recently, Bellos teaches employers and their staff to apply the Equality Act 2010, the Human Rights Act 1998 and other equality law.
 She notably originated Black History Month in the UK whilst chair of the London Strategic Policy Unit.
+Bellos, however, has also been vocal against transgender rights.

 Bellos has worked on mainstreaming equality within many public bodies, including the British Army and the Metropolitan Police Service.
-She was an Independent Advisor to the Metropolitan Police, the Crown Prosecution Service, and the Association of Chief Police Officers.
+She was an Independent Advisor to the Metropolitan Police, the Crown Prosecution Service, and the Association of Chief Police Officers, through her consultancy work.

 She is a founder member and former Chair of The Institute of Equality and Diversity Practitioners.

-Consulting

-Bellos provides equality, diversity and human rights consultancy and training services to the UK's commercial, public and not-for-profit sectors.
-Her company is called Linda Bellos Associates.